qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/governance/trademark/index.rst

   * YourBrand powered by QGIS
   * YourBrand based on QGIS

+.. note:: When referring to QGIS please do not undermine the validity of the main QGIS project.
+We prefer that you refer to our software packages as "Official Packages" and not "Community Releases" or similar.
+If you create your own packages, please make it clear that these are derivative packages and not created or endorsed by the QGIS project.

 * **Domains**: If you use QGIS trademark in a domain name, with or without commercial intent

 If you need a permission, please write to our Financial and Marketing Advisor (trademark@qgis.org).